frederico-klein/gummi_ee_handshake/README.md

 Do a source from devel/setup.bash

-Roslaunch the eddited manager_only_ee.launch from your gummi_ee_template.
+Roslaunch the eddited manager_only_ee.launch from your gummi_rightee_template.

 Now roslaunch the controllers_ee.launch